Middle East worries over possible US strike on Iran one month after protests began

 The protests began on Dec.
 28, sparked by the fall of the Iranian currency, the rial, and quickly spread.
 The country has faced more than two weeks of internet blackout — the most comprehensive in its history.

-Iran on Wednesday also announced the execution of Hamidreza Sabet, a man it convicted of spying for Israel.
-Sabet's execution marks the 13th carried out by Iran against alleged spies for Israel since the June war.

-Associated Press writers Fay Abuelgasim in Cairo and Suzan Fraser in Ankara, Turkey, contributed to this report.
+Associated Press writers Fay Abuelgasim in Cairo, Suzan Fraser in Ankara, Turkey, and Meg Kinnard, Stephen Groves and Konstantin Toropin in Washington D.C. contributed to this report.